The Playbook on Volunteers & Pro Bono Support

 As you grow your community and spread the word about your work through marketing, you’ll naturally attract people who resonate with your mission and want to contribute to it.
 Use a combination of channels, from direct outreach to content to online volunteer sites, to build your volunteer base.

 Like all parts of running your tech nonprofit, approach volunteer recruitment from a diversity, equity, and inclusion (DEI) perspective.
 Are there ways you can reach people who have experience with the problem you’re solving, and who would be excited to give back by joining your cause?
 Just like hiring, building – and listening to – a diverse volunteer base prioritizes voices that will help you center on social justice and impact.
-See Chapter 5: Hire a Social Impact Tech Team for a more in-depth discussion of DEI, including questions to consider during hiring that also apply to volunteer recruitment.

 Volunteer Landing Page